 It’s such a simple, prosaic moment.
-Mohamed Sambou stands by the window in the kitchen of his wife’s grandmother, and looks out at the wild landscape surrounding the small village of Snåsa.
+Mohamed Sambou stands by the window in the kitchen, and looks out at the wild landscape surrounding the small village of Snåsa.
 In his hand he is holding a glass of water.
 He drinks a sip.
 Looks at the landscape.
 Drinks one more sip.
 The cool, fresh water.
 Nature.
 The forest, the mountains.

 Then it struck him: “I have to share this, I have to share this with the world.”
 A number of coincidences have led him here.
 Now he knows why.
 A Belgian-Moroccan data engineer in a village not far from Norway’s geographic center, gets a Eureka experience from a glass of water … “It was a simple idea, but we worked hard,” he says, standing outside the new 1100 square meter facility.